-\triangle A. Use random sampling to draw inferences about a population.

-- O B. Draw informal comparative inferences about two populations. - Δ C. Investigate chance processes and develop, use, and evaluate probability models.
+- \triangle A. Use random sampling to draw inferences about a population. - O B. Draw informal comparative inferences about two populations. - \triangle C. Investigate chance processes and develop, use, and evaluate probability models.

 Mastery standards describe those standards that ask students to be able to perform mathematical calculations accurately, efficiently, and flexibly.
-For standards related to knowing single-digit facts from memory, this typically involves generating a response within 3-5 seconds.
-For seventh grade this standard would be:
+For seventh grade this standard is:

-7.NS.A.3 Solve real-world and mathematical problems involving the four operations with integers and other rational numbers.
+• 7.NS.A.3 Solve real-world and mathematical problems involving the four operations with integers and other rational numbers.